EnterpriseDB/tpa/docs/tpaexec-configure.md

 You may use any version specifier that apt or yum would accept.

+If your version does not match, try appending a `*` wildcard.
+This is often necessary when the package version has an epoch qualifier like `2:...`.

 You may also specify `--extra-packages p1 p2 …` or
 `--extra-postgres-packages p1 p2 …` to install additional packages.
 The former lists packages to install along with system packages, while